danthegoodman1/cloudComputingCourse/severless_functions/README.md

 ## Cold Starts

 After a few minutes, a function will go idle.
 This means that there is a 7-8 second delay between when a request or event triggers a function, and it actually executing.
 Think how you might be able to get around this (at least in the HTTPS case).

+## Static IP Addresses

+In some cases you may want to have a static IP so you can call services which whitelist IP addresses: [See this](https://cloud.google.com/functions/docs/networking/network-settings#associate-static-ip)